Importing data¶

 Content types¶

-The following example shows how to create a content type with two Field definitions.
+The following example shows how to create a content type with two field definitions.

 The required metadata keys are: identifier